ssmirr/appdev-chapters/routing.md

 Now when a user visits `/rock`, instead of seeing a "No route matches" error, they will instead see an error `uninitialized constant GameController`.
 Progress!

 As we know, when Ruby says "uninitialized constant" it means "I can't find that class".

 So, what's going on here?
-When we said `:controller => "game"` in the route, _we told_ Rails to look for a class called `GameController`.
+When we said `:controller => "game"` in the route, we _told_ Rails to look for a class called `GameController` when someone visits `/rock`.

- - All of the controller class names will end in `...Controller`, and they will begin with whatever value we provided to the key `:controller` in the route.
+ - All of the controller class names will end in `...Controller`, and they will begin with whatever value we provided for the key `:controller` in the route.
  - Like all Ruby classes, the name must be `CamelCase` (not `snake_case` or `Some_Hybrid`).
 So in this case, it will be `GameController`.
  - The class must be defined in a Ruby file that is the `snake_cased` version of its name.
 Rails will itself use the `.underscore` method to figure out the name; we can try it ourselves in `rails console`: